 - Combine the dressing ingredients in a bowl and mix well with a fork.
 Set aside.

-- Heat 1 tablespoon of oil in a large skillet over high heat.
+- Heat 1 tablespoon of oil in a large skillet over medium-high heat.
 Add the chicken and saute until cooked through, stirring frequently and breaking up lumps, about 5-6 minutes.
 Remove from heat and season with salt and pepper to taste.
 Transfer to two serving plates, splitting equally.

 - In the same skillet, fry 2/3 of the thinly sliced shallots over medium-high heat.
 You may need to add a little bit of oil to the skillet if needed.
 Cook, stirring frequently, until golden brown and crispy, about 2-3 minutes.
 Remove from the pan and set aside.